Roms-lab/Chronomancer/README.md

-Chronomancer is a game written in godot ported to the web.
+Chronomancer is a 3d sorcery game written in godot ported to the web.

 ### PLAY CHRONOMANCER